 A post-human understanding of anthropogenic landscapes- bookending the 2020 Australian summer fires between the sonic memories of the lyrebirds and the reflective properties of ice.

-Considering these two landscapes, connected now by the ash from the fires, embedded in glacial ice.
+Considering these two landscapes, connected now by the ash and dust from the fires, embedded in glacial ice.
 To reflect one within the other; the birds narration of its bush, echoed to the NZ glacier landscape of the NZ Southern Alps / Kā Tiritiri o te Moana.

 The Balangara / Dyagula/ Menura novaehollandiae/ superb lyrebird sings the song of many birds.
 Lyrebirds are excellent mimics, performing a sonic recollection of all the birdlife in the forest around them; the oral historians and narrators of the bush.
-Their mimicry skills are profound that other bird species can’t tell the difference between lyrebird mimicry and their own species’ calls.
+Their mimicry skills are so profound that other bird species can’t tell the difference between lyrebird mimicry and their own species’ calls.

 The Black Summer fires of eastern Australia (2019-220) was the worst in recorded history.
 It burned over 512,000 hectares of trees, killed or displaced 3 million animals and took 3 months to fully contain.
+50% of lyrebirds along the east coast were lost in the 2020 fires: burned or subsequently starved, and all of their sonic memories of their forest valleys gone.

 We are contaminated by our encounters…’ writes Anthropologist Anna Tsing